8gears/workshop-vm/README.md

 > vagrant up
 ```

-If the Ubuntu User Interface pops up, wait until all the provision scripts finish, thy run in the background.
+If the Ubuntu Desktop pops up, wait until all the provision scripts finish.
 You can track their progress in the terminal.

 ## Workshop VM Applications